multitudes/42-minishell/README.md

 - The executer, which takes the data structure produced by the parser and expanded by the analyser and executes the command(s) it represents.
 Furthermore we use integration tests and unit tests: To be able to make changes and refactor our code with confidence, we needed to have a suite of tests that would always run to ensure that our shell is working as expected.

-# The Road Map
+### Basic Architecture of our Shell
-- We start by implementing a loop that reads the user input with the readline() function.
+1. Overarching loop for repeated and single command execution.
+We start by implementing a loop that reads the user input with the readline() function.
 The readline function is part of the part of the GNU Readline library and offers other functions like rl_clear_history, rl_on_new_line, rl_replace_line, rl_redisplay,add_history that we are allowed to use in our project.
-- The first step is scanning, also known as lexing, or (if you’re trying to impress someone) lexical analysis.
-- A scanner (or lexer) takes in the linear stream of characters and chunks them together into a series of something more akin to “words”.
+2. Scanner: The first step is scanning, also known as lexing, or (if you’re trying to impress someone) lexical analysis.
+A scanner (or lexer) takes in the linear stream of characters and chunks them together into a series of something more akin to “words”.
 In programming languages, each of these words is called a token.
 Some tokens are single characters, like '(' and ','.
 Others may be several characters long, like numbers ( 123 ), string literals ( "hi!" ), and identifiers ( min ).
-- The next step is parsing.
+3. Parser: The next step is parsing.
 This is where our syntax gets a grammar—the ability to compose larger expressions and statements out of smaller parts.
-A parser takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.
+Before building a tree, any heredocs that are found in the tokenlist are interpreted and set up.
+Then the parser takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.
 These trees have a couple of different names—“parse tree” or “abstract syntax tree”.
 In practice, language hackers usually call them “syntax trees”, “ASTs”, or often just “trees”.
-- Everything up to this point is considered the front end of the implementation.
+Everything up to this point is considered the front end of the implementation.
-- Tree-walk interpreter: To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.
+4. Tree-walk interpreter: To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.
-- Before commands (system or builtin) are executed heredocs and redirections are set up.
+5. Before commands (system or builtin) are executed redirections (including for heredocs) are set up.
-- Commands are exeuted either by calling system commands or any of the custom builtins described above.
+6. Commands are executed either by calling system commands or any of the custom builtins described above.

 ## Grammar as Foundation
 The syntax of a programming language is defined by a grammar.
 The syntax of a programming language is a precise description of all its grammatically correct programs.
 Noam Chomsky defined four categories of grammars: regular, context-free, context- sensitive, and unrestricted.